-There are also cookie consent solutions that present cookie choices to the visitor in a list.
-This is clumsy and disturbing for users that do not make a choice.
+Some cookie consent solutions present cookie choices to the visitor in bottom bar.
+This is clumsy and disturbing for users who do not make a choice.
 It is also in the website owner's interest to get the consent of which cookies the visitor accepts before interacting with the website – statistics and marketing functions cannot otherwise be activated.
 It is easier to consider the loss of visitors who only accept the necessary cookies if you know how large that proportion is of all visitors, which is otherwise unknown.

 Instead of "Only Necessary", can you have "Settings" with more choices?

 Under the law, it must be as easy to limit your choices as it is to accept all.
-If the visitor needs to click Settings and then choose to restrict the consent, it is not as easy as accepting all.
-Therefore, we have chosen not to have this option.
+If the visitor needs to click Settings and then choose to restrict the consent, it is more challenging than accepting all.
+So, we have decided not to have this option.

 Does CookieTractor support Cross Domain Consent?

-To support Cross-Domain Consent between different main domains requires a third-party cookie to be placed and read from all connected domains.
-Some competitive services have functionality for this, but it does not work in practice for most visitors.
+Supporting Cross-Domain Consent between different main domains requires a third-party cookie to be placed and read from all connected domains.
+Some competitive services have functionality for this, but it only works in practice for very few visitors.
 That is because Chrome and Safari no longer accept third-party cookies for integrity reasons.
 We see no point in trying to bypass the limitations of the browsers; it contradicts the whole point of playing by the book.

 Does CookieTractor support Google Consent Mode?

 Yes, it is automatically activated.
 If you do not wish to use it, you can trigger Google scripts on any of the consent categories.

 Can we see statistics on what consents have been collected?